Andrew Hornyak

 July 23, 1944, from furlough 5 days in Swindon, England to duty at 2200.
 Station: Papillon Hall, 4 miles west of Market Harborough, Leicestershire, England WF 1406.

-Soldier photos (when permitted) were often taken near their gun sections.
+During the 82nd Airborne campaigns in Central Europe, (Normandy, Holland, Belgium and Germany), soldier photos when permitted were often taken near their gun sections.
 The photographs below were taken near Wereth, Belgium in early 1945.

 The Adjusted Service Rating Score (ASR) was a system the U.S. Army used at the end of the war to determine when soldiers were eligible for discharge.

 Andrew Hornyak, 62, died November 7, 1972.
+God Bless this hero.